-- a limited number of configuration entities, which you use to tailor Transactive to your needs
+The Transactive API has a limited number of entities which are used to tailor Transactive to your needs.

 Details about your contractual relationship(s) (currently only one allowed) with Transactive, including approved products, pricing and limitations/constraints if applicable.

 Members of your staff that are allowed access to Transactive.

 System principals (programs/apps, not humans) that are allowed access to Transactive.

 The standard Transactive bank account is a Holding account.
 Holding accounts act like a typical bank account.
 Funds that arrive are held in that account until explicitly moved out by either a Payout or a Transfer.

 These accounts have a balance indicating the total funds in the account and are useful for either your house accounts or if you wants to use Seymour to manage your customer's balances.